ArtTucker/mental_health_and_economics/README.md

 \
 Please see Entity Relational Diagram for details about table structure.
 \
-To load the data into the tables, we used a python package, sqlalchemy, and modules, such as create_engine/session.
-From the built database, “Final_project_mental_health”, it is possible to directly query the data into a pandas jupyter notebook using SQL code.
+To load the data into the tables, we used a python package, sqlalchemy, and modules, such as create engine/session.
+From the built database, “Final_Project:_Mental_Health”, it is possible to directly query the data into a pandas jupyter notebook using SQL code.
 \
 Datasource Link.